IsaacCheng9/machine-learning-in-chess/docs/Meeting Minutes/M7 - Expanding Draft of Literature Review.md

 		- Regression
 			- $R^2$ for linear
 		- Clustering
-			- See Google Drive lectures
-			- Silhouette score
+			- Silhouette score (see Google Drive lectures)
 - Topics for preliminary research
 	- Research on chess in general
 	- Research on cultural analytics